SIGN IN

 Employees doing push-ups

-Benefits and compensation are some of the many things that impact engagement, and trying out some new ideas can help you keep employees’ attention.
+Benefits and compensation are among the many factors that impact engagement, and trying new ideas can help you keep employees’ attention.
 Get creative with compensation and offer fun activities and perks to your workers.

 Consider introducing an arts and culture stipend for local theatre shows, museums, and concerts.
 You could also give your employees a wellness stipend for a monthly gym membership, sports classes, or equipment.
-This signals to the employee that you care about them and their personal lives even when they’re not on the clock, which in turn can make them more dedicated and engaged with their work.
+This signals to the employee that you care about them and their personal lives, even when they’re not on the clock.
+This, in turn, can make them more dedicated and engaged in their work.

-If you’re looking for simple employee engagement ideas that can be implemented immediately, effective communication is a great option.
-Clear and open communication is key for business in general, so it’s no surprise that it can help with engagement too.
+If you’re looking for simple employee engagement activities you can implement immediately, effective communication is a great option.
+Clear and open communication is key to business in general, so it’s no surprise that it can help with engagement, too.

 An open door policy is a great start.
 That encourages employees to voice their concerns, talk to their bosses, and be more involved in the business as a whole.
 In turn, that increases employee engagement.